codewinchester/NFT-Card-Component/README.md

 # NFT-Card-Component
-Front end mentor challenge number 6
+Front end mentor exercise on building UI components.
+Deployed on vercel.
+The purpose of me doing these challenges is to write better HTML and practice coding responsive layouts.